-The HTSB is responsible for the state approval of teacher education (SATE) programs based in Hawai'i.
-HRS §302A-802 requires candidates to demonstrate competencies established by the Board.
-Currently, all Hawaii preparation programs have national or international accreditation.
-The Association for Advancing Quality in Educator Preparation, the Council for the Accreditation of Educator Preparation, or the World Indigenous Nations Higher Education Consortium.
-Kahuawaiola Indigenous Teacher Education Program and Kaho'iwai Teacher Preparation Program were two of the first Indigenous focused programs to be reviewed by WINHEC's newly developed review process for teacher education, a direct outcome of the collaboration between HTSB and the Indigenous programs to ensure a quality, culturally appropriate review process.
+HTSB is responsible for the State Approved Teacher Education Programs (SATEP) based in Hawai'i.
+Hawaii Revised Statutes (HRS) §302A-802 requires candidates to demonstrate competencies established by the Board.
+Currently, all Hawai'i preparation programs have national or international accreditation: the Association for Advancing Quality in Educator Preparation (AAQEP), the Council for the Accreditation of Educator Preparation (CAEP), or the World Indigenous Nations Higher Education Consortium (WINHEC).
+Kahuawaiola Indigenous Teacher Education Program and Kaho'iwai Teacher Preparation Program were two of the first Indigenous-focused programs to be reviewed by WINHEC's review process for teacher education-a direct outcome of the collaboration between HTSB and the Indigenous programs to ensure a quality, culturally-appropriate review process.